All-in-one provides workflows for (i) procurement in project management and (ii) project delivery in procurement.

 Project Delivery in Procurement

 When acquiring sophisticated equipment, software or service (e.g., BPO, ITO), the supplier often needs to deliver via project.
 For example, a supplier delivering a software solution might involve the following milestones:

 The buyer company needs to do due diligence for the initial set of selected suppliers and each supplier needs to qualify the opportunity.
 Both sides need to exchange a lot of information in a fair and secure manner.
 The change in procurement requirements would usually affect the procurement process.
 If the procurement process and the project delivery are disjoint and managed manually, things could be difficult to manage.

-The following is the end-to-end integrated workflow for procurement in project management provided by.
+The following is the end-to-end integrated workflow for procurement in project management provided by All-in-one.

 With All-in-one, both the procurement in project management and project delivery in procurement scenarios can be adequately managed.